cloudposse/github-status-updater/README.md

 ###

-And finally, when the build succeeds, `my-ci` updates the build status to `success` with the success message in the `description` parameter
+When the build succeeds, `my-ci` updates the build status to `success`

 ```sh
 ./dist/bin/github-status-updater \